gknox79/customer-analytics/README.md

   - Random Forests
 * **Collaborative filtering, next-product-to-buy models:** Which products should be recommended to which customers?
 * **Long term prediction models for Customer Lifetime value:** How different are customers?
 How does their behavior change over time?
 What's the value of the customer over his or her lifecycle to the firm?
 How does that change as a function of recency and frequency?
-  - Contractual settings
+  - Contractual settings (sBG)
-  - Non-contractual settings
+  - Non-contractual settings (BG/BB, Pareto/NBD and BG/NBD)

 ## Course Purpose: